oro13/language-app-ml/README.md

 Machine Learning Enhanced Language Learning App

 Our app, Totlahtol, is named for the word ‘Languages,’ in Nahuatl: the Aztec language once widely spoken on this continent.
 My friend in El Paso began working on this application over a year ago.
-Now I’m helping him enhance the prototype with advanced Machine Learning components, including:
+Now I’m helping him enhance the prototype with advanced Machine Learning components.

-When a user uploads a lesson:
-Model and Embed Word Tokens and Latent Topics of Lessons, to Understand the Content (through NLP, LDA, word embeddings, and a Neural Network)

-Doing so allows the app to group similar lessons together, on the fly, enabling:
-User Specific Recommendations based on Activity and Lesson Preferences (through Matrix Factorization and Deep Neural Network)
+Tech used:

+Front End
+• React JS
+• Flask

+Back End
+• SQLAlchemy
+• Keras/Tensorflow
+• Python/Numpy/Pandas

 While there are many Language Apps available, Totlahtol stands out by offering: